 Emprender+, GTE’s signature entrepreneurship-based social investment project, is a critical component of GTE’s efforts to address local economic challenges.
 For the last several years, the program has created opportunities for people to strengthen their businesses and launch new companies while bolstering local economies in Colombia’s Middle Magdalena Valley and Putumayo regions.

 Emprender+ provides technical training, business management guidance, and seed capital along with recognition for innovative business ideas and execution.
 The program, carried out in partnership with the World Corporation for Women in Colombia (CMMC), also helps entrepreneurs navigate the technical, administrative and management challenges of operating a small business.
-The popularity of the program has grown steadily and rapidly from 30 to over 200 participating entrepreneurs since its inception, and over 2,000 people registered to participate since the program started in 2021.
-Free online training sessions were created for the additional participants who were unable to join the full program.
+The popularity of the program has grown steadily and rapidly from 30 to over 700 participating entrepreneurs since its inception, 74% of participants have been female, and over 2,000 people were registered to participate since the program started in 2021.

 Tax Revenues Directly Developing Local Territories